andrewbaxter/spaghettinuum/readme.md

 If the identity can't be resolved you'll get an empty `{"v1": {}}` response.

 All resolvers must have this API.

+## The CLI and environment variables

+`spagh-cli` uses environment variable `SPAGH_RESOLVER` to find the server if none is specified.
+This should be a `host:port` pair.

 # Hosting a publisher or resolver